Birds & Cats: The Inconvenient Facts

 Managing feral cats

 Feral (“wild”) cats present special challenges as they often cannot be tamed and rehabilitated for indoor life.
-There are an estimated 60 million feral cats in the U.S. Each year, thousands of cats are euthanized by humane societies and animal shelters because there are not enough homes for them, regardless of demeanor.
+There are an estimated 60 million feral cats in the U.S. Each year, hundreds of thousands of cats are euthanized by humane societies and animal shelters because there are not enough homes for them, regardless of demeanor.
 Catch-and-release programs, where feral cats are spayed/neutered and then set free again, are intended as a humane way to control cat populations.
 While compassionate and with the best intentions, the approach is flawed and fails to reduce cat numbers.
 This is especially the case with “managed” colonies where people regularly provide food.
 Research shows these colonies often increase in size, as more cats are attracted to the food (and other felines) and unsterilized animals continue to breed.
 Meanwhile, the cats are free to continue hunting local wildlife for many years.

 American Bird Conservancy’s Cats Indoors Campaign offers resources for individuals and community groups.
 Click the logo below for more information.